 A lump sum death benefit is payable if you die while working for the Company, and you are still contributing to the Plan.
 Under current tax law, the cash lump sum is generally payable free of inheritance tax.
+However, if the cash lump sum payable when you die exceeds £1,073,100 - the Lump Sum and Death Benefit Allowance (LSDBA) - there may be a tax charge on the amount over the LSDBA, charged at your marginal rate of income tax.
+Further information is available on the Government's website.
 The amount payable will vary according to which part of the Plan you belong to, and in some cases, your employee category.
 Please see your summary leaflet for details.